leonmwandiringa/superdooper/README.md

-# betlogger
+# superdooper

-betlogger is a Lightweight blazing fast HTTP request logger middleware for node.js for logging request metrics and stats.
+superdooper is a Lightweight blazing fast HTTP request logger middleware for node.js for logging request metrics and stats.

 ## Features